cydrollinger1968/MotorDrive/README.md

 >Email: cydrollinger@gmail.com
 ![Motor Driver](/docs/images/motorDRVjlc.png)
 **PURPOSE:**<br />
-This design is an attempt at building a global team implementing an open source generic three phase brushless direct current(BLDC) motor driver.
-Transparency is primary allowing anyone access to all bits of the design.
+This design attempts to build global collaboration implementing an open source generic three phase brushless direct current(BLDC) motor driver.
+Transparency is primary and allows anyone access to every bit of design.
 The completed hardware design, a prototype, adds immediate value to you through low price turn-key manufacturing at jlcpcb.com.
 Future development is necessary in the areas of firmware, software, mechanical, hardware, and Github repository technologies to complete a sophisticated but transparnet electro-mechanical system.
 This current hardware design with your contributions could leverage the following examples of today's cutting edge technologies:
 <a href="https://hubblenetwork.com/" target="_blank">Hubble Network<a/>,
 <a href="https://wirepas.com/" target="_blank">WirePas<a/>, and
 <a href="https://www.zephyrproject.org/" target="_blank">Zephyr RTOS<a/> enabling future solutions.